opensearch-project/sql/docs/user/ppl/admin/datasources.rst

 * Allowed Connectors.
     * ``prometheus`` [More details: `Prometheus Connector <connectors/prometheus_connector.rst>`_]
 * All the allowed config parameters in ``properties`` are defined in individual connector pages mentioned above.
+* From version 2.13, we have introduced a new optional field ``status`` which can be used to enable and disable a datasource.When a datasource is disabled, it blocks new queries, resulting in 400 errors for any attempts made on it.
+By default when a datasource is created, status is ACTIVE.

 Datasource configuration APIs
 ======================================